secretlint/secretlint/README.md

 	- Node.js already has pluggable linting tools like ESLint, textlint, stylelint etc
 	- So Node.js user familiar with pluggable linting tools
 	- Previously, I created textlint as same approach, so I familiar with Node.js
+- Users
+    - JavaScript is Popular language
+    - It means that empower Users to Contribute
+    - Users can create own rule by own hand

 Of course, secretlint also support [Docker](https://hub.docker.com/r/secretlint/secretlint).